comp-physics/deepOscillations/README.md

 Before you begin, ensure you have met the following requirements:

-- DeepOnet
+- DeepXDE (pip install deepxde)
-- Tensorflow 2.8
+- Tensorflow 3.8 or higher (pip install tensorflow)

 ## License